 Pilgrims Christian Day School is the worst school i could have ever placed my child in They have no school board they make up rules on a daily basis and they need to hire new administration chairman of the board will make up rules and children are terrified of her its a school not military DO NOT Send Your Child To This School

 Pilgrim Christian Day School is a private elementary school in Lochearn.
-70 children attend Pilgrim Christian Day School and identify as Black, non-Hispanic; Asian; and Asian/Pacific Islander.
+70 students go to Pilgrim Christian Day School and identify mostly as Black, non-Hispanic; Asian; and Asian/Pacific Islander.
 The ratio of students to teachers at Pilgrim Christian Day School is 7:1.
 Woodmoor Elementary School is one of the nearest elementary schools.

 |Native American or Native Alaskan||0%||%|